 Murray Calloway County Hospital recently donated an AED, automated external defibrillator, to Murray State University’s Waterfield Library and currently plans to donate a second device to another campus facility in the near future.

-An AED is a portable electronic device that automatically diagnoses the potentially life threatening cardiac arrhythmias of ventricular fibrillation and ventricular tachycardia and is able to treat them through defibrillation, the application of electrical therapy, that can allow the heart to reestablish an effective rhythm.
+An AED, like these Cardiac Science automatic external defibrillators, is a portable electronic device that automatically diagnoses the potentially life threatening cardiac arrhythmias of ventricular fibrillation and ventricular tachycardia and is able to treat them through defibrillation, the application of electrical therapy, that can allow the heart to reestablish an effective rhythm.
 To use equipment like this, you need to attend training courses.
 This way, you will learn what you will need to do if you have to deal with anyone having a cardiac arrest or any other health problem.
 By looking into something like C2C CPR Training, you will understand how important this is for anyone who works in the healthcare industry to undertake training courses.

 AEDs are designed to be simple to use for the layman, and the use of AEDs is taught in many first aid, first responder and basic life support level CPR classes.